RuanMeiMains/RuanMeiMains.github.io/docs/index.md

     After a long wait, images on our website are finally fixed!
 There may be some minor resizing/position issues, but we'll get to them when we can.

--   **Our Ruan Mei Guide is updated for 2.3!**
+-   **Our Ruan Mei Guide is updated for 2.5!**

     ---

     Huge thanks to our Theorycrafting Team for working on our Ruan Mei Guide!
-Preparing for Ruan Mei's rerun?
-Planning to use Firefly with Ruan Mei?
-Need help building Ruan Mei?
+Curious to see what new characters and relics work for Ruan Mei?
 Look no further!
     [:material-arrow-right: Check it out!](ruanmei-guides/full.md "Ruan Mei Full Guide")